hyper-expanse/dotfiles/debian/personal-desktop.md

 Step 4 may be skipped as the XPS 13 does not come with a dedicated graphics card.

 At this point Steam is installed on the system and can be accessed from the Applications menu.

+### KeePassX

+[KeePassX](https://www.keepassx.org/) is a tool for storing key/pair values securely in an encrypted vault.

+Once installed, launch the application and navigate to _Tools -> Settings_ and use the following settings:
+* General
+	* Remember last databases
+	* Remember last key files
+	* Open previous databases on startup
+	* Automatically save after every change
+	* Use entry title to match windows for global auto-type
+	* Show a system tray icon
+	* Hide window to system tray when minimized
+* Security
+	* Clear clipboard after 30 seconds
+	* Lock databases after inactivity of 300 sec
+	* Always ask before performing auto-type

+> KeePassX will likely be replaced with [KeePassXC](https://keepassxc.org/) at a later date once KeePassXC is available in the Debian repository.

 ## LinuxBrew